Pelosi supports halting Russian oil imports to US: ''Ban it'' | Headlines

 For now, the White House has said all options remain on the table.
 “We don't have a strategic interest in reducing the global supply of energy,” said White House press secretary Jen Psaki.

-The remarks from the White House were widely criticised as misguided by Sen. Joe Manchin, D-W.Va., and Sen. Lisa Murkowski, R-Alaska, at a press conference Thursday introducing a bipartisan bill to halt Russian oil imports to the U.S.
+The remarks from the White House were widely criticized as misguided by Sen. Joe Manchin, D-W.Va., and Sen. Lisa Murkowski, R-Alaska, at a press conference Thursday introducing a bipartisan bill to halt Russian oil imports to the US.

 The legislation would halt Russian oil imports in the US by declaring a national emergency, something Biden could also do on his own.
 It gained bipartisan support, including from leadership of the House Problem Solvers Caucus.